The Secret to Macy’s Q3 Earnings Win: Digital, Off-Price & Loyalty

 The company reaffirmed its full-year guidance.

-Following a lackluster holiday performance last season, this time around, Gennette said the company is banking on several new-and-improved strategies to boost business and lure in tepid shoppers.”
+Following a lackluster holiday performance last season, this time around, Gennette said Macy’s is banking on several new-and-improved strategies to boost business and lure in tepid shoppers.

 He added, “Macy’s remains intensely focused on executing all aspects of our North Star Strategy.
 We expect continued improvement in our trends in the fourth quarter, including a solid lift from loyalty and digital, and intend to head into 2018 with momentum,” continued Gennette.